platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 but that does mean you may need to take a few steps to ensure your site is running optimally.

 The following recommendations are guidelines only.
-They're also listed in approximately the order to investigate them.
+They're also listed in about the order to investigate them.

 ## Upgrade to PHP 8